ted-dino/authentication-app/README.md

    - This project was difficult for me because it was my first time doing something like this, but it turned out to be a great learning experience for dealing with auth projects in the future.
 - What have you learned/improved?
    - By doing so, I learned more about authentication, including how to set it up and connect to a database.
-   - It also improved my debugging and documentation skills.
+   - It also improved my debugging and documentation reading skills.
 - Your wisdom? :)
    - If you feel lost, go to the documentaion.